Musings from a child of globalisation.

 My prayers go to her and her family.

-2 responses to “When the news hit you personally”
+2 thoughts on “When the news hit you personally”

 1. Isn't it strange how the news change when they get a familiar name or face.
 And how a life can change in an instant.
 Just like that.
 It has been quite shocking to follow the news but fortunately, Ulrika is getting better now.